SyedDaniyalHassan/SyedDaniyalHassan/README.md

 - 👋 Hi, I’m @SyedDaniyalHassan
-- :smirk: I’m Deep Learning Enthusit.
+- :smirk: I’m Deep Learning Engineer.
 - 🌱 I’m Currently working on Transformers.
 - 💞️ I’m looking to collaborate on Graph Neural Networks.
 - 📫 You can reach me out at daniyalhassan11081999@gmail.com
-- :heart_eyes: Love to code in Python and in C# dotnet.
+- :heart_eyes: Love to code in Python, c++, java and in C# dotnet.
 - :sunglasses: Can do attitude.
+- Skills: Spring Boot, C++(MFC), Angular, Nodejs, Tensorflow, Transformers, Keras

 <!---
 SyedDaniyalHassan/SyedDaniyalHassan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.